 Dylan has been with us since birth.
 His life started off horrible from the second he came into this world.
 He and his litter mates along with his mother (Roxy Mama) were left at a hotel after their owner got arrested for drugs.
 They were then taken to someone's backyard, where it was soon determined that Roxy Mama was too aggressive for anyone to handle.
 Villalobos Rescue Center got involved and brought the entire family to their facility.
 As the puppies grew up, we began to notice that some were great but there were others that had "issues".
 Dylan was one of them.
 Unfortunately he took after his mother and just didn't accept too many people into his inner circle.
 So he remained with us where he is a big ole long legged goofball who actually prefers to play with little dogs over anyone else.
 Dylan may be a little "off" but we love him regardless.

 Like his name, he has the muscles of one of the mightest animals of the African plane.
 When he trots across the yard, you can feel the Earth shudder.
 But then you look at this silly crossed eyed face and you just have to laugh.
-Rhino is two french fries short of a Happy Meal but with looks like his, who cares?
-He loves his baby pool and though he's too thick to go for long walks, he at least likes to go for a short little jog.
+Rhino is two French fries short of a Happy Meal but with looks like his, who cares?
+He loves his baby pool and though he's too thick to go for long walks.
 If you're looking to take a walk on the wild side, then sponsoring this beast is for you!

 Our resident gargoyle awaits your presence.
 Calibos has always been a mysterious yet spunky character.
 But don't let his monster like looks scare you off.
 He's actually a very lovable guy and LOVES to play in the water after a nice long walk.
 If you're looking for a "wild" time then this little creature needs your sponsorship!